stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-aio.rst

    ./automated-setup.sh

+Adding the ``--lvm`` flag will also automatically set the LVM configuration, which can be modified in ``etc/kayobe/environments/ci-aio/inventory/group_vars/controllers/lvm.yml``.
+A minimum 30GB root disk is recommended.

 The script will pull the current version of Kayobe and this repository, and then run the manual setup steps below.
 The script can be easily edited to use a different branch of Kayobe or this repository.